juanlessa/distributed-black-jack/README.md

 ## how to play?
  This game was configured to be played in localhost
  So to play you need:
-* One terminal to be de deck of cards
+* One terminal to be the deck of cards
 ##### $ python3 deck.py
  * Two or more terminal to be the players
 ##### $ python3 player.py -s 1100 -p 1200 1300 1400